Competition for young choreographers

 An expert panel comprised of the festival founder, the competition curator and industry professionals reviews hundreds of entries to select the finalists.

 - Production and rehearsals, evaluation of completed works by a top international jury.

 During the festival, in autumn, the finalists present their pieces to the international jury comprised of some of the biggest names in choreography, as well as to audiences in Moscow and St. Petersburg.
 In previous editions of the competition the jury included Hans van Manen, Christopher Stowell, Edward Klug, Mats Ek and other prominent figures.

 The winner of the competition traditionally receives a grant for a training programme at one of the world's best contemporary dance companies.

-The young choreographers competition is not about ranking and grading, deciding who is the best or handing out a verdict.
+The Сompetition for Young Choreographers is not about ranking and grading, deciding who is the best or handing out a verdict.
 It is a platform to share experience, think outside the box and create.
 Here up-and-coming choreographers get to compose and showcase their works through experimentation and self-expression.
 We encourage contestants to believe in themselves, challenge them to expand and improve their skills and provide them with constructive feedback (and advice) from established experts.

 — Anastasia Yatsenko, Curator of the young choreographers competition